London’s Air Ambulance is a charity

 Our NHS partners

-Without the support of the community it would not be possible to continue our life saving work.
-Your donation today could save the life of a loved one tomorrow.
+Without the support of the London community it would not be possible to continue our life-saving work.